api-platform/create-client/CONTRIBUTING.md

 When you send a PR, just make sure that:

-* You add valid test cases (Behat and PHPUnit).
+* You add valid test cases (you can run them using `yarn test`).
 * Tests are green.
 * You make a PR on the related documentation in the [api-platform/doc](https://github.com/api-platform/doc) repository.
 * You make the PR on the same branch you based your changes on.
 If you see commits that you did not make in your PR, you're doing it wrong.
 * Also don't forget to add a comment when you update a PR with a ping to [the maintainer](https://github.com/orgs/api-platform/people), so he/she will get a notification.
 * Squash your commits into one commit. (see the next chapter)